slatedocs/slate/source/includes/getting-started.md

 FoxtrotSDK.getInstance().addRoute(route);
 ```

 Now let's get the [OptimizedRoute](#optimizedroute).
-You will need to register a [RouteStateListener](https://foxtrotsystems.github.io/android-sdk-javadoc/io/foxtrot/android/sdk/state/RouteStateListener.html) to get latest route changes.
+You will need to register a [RouteStateListener](https://foxtrotsystems.github.io/android-sdk-javadoc/io/foxtrot/android/sdk/state/RouteStateListener.html) to get the latest route changes.
 Once registered, an `OptimizedRoute` will be immediately given to you via the `onRouteChanged()` callback.
 Here is a sample `Activity` that uses the `RouteStateListener`.

 ```java
 public class SampleRouteActivity extends Activity {